jon-jacky/Piety/shells/samysh.md

   It was created to run test scripts in the *[edo](../editors/edo.md)* line editor and the *[edsel](../editors/edsel.md)* and *[eden](../editors/eden.md)* display editors.

+For example, the *[edo](../editors/edo.md)* editor (also [here](../editors/edo.txt)) provides *samysh* scripting in its *X* command, which is used this way:

+    X bufname echo delay

+This command executes the editor or Python script in the named buffer with optional command echo (Boolean), delay seconds between script commands.

 **samysh.py** provides four functions:

 - *params* gets *echo* and *delay* parameters used by *show_command* and *run_script*